-levees, and flood control structures are inadequate, seismically unsafe, or in need of maintenance and upgrades, while other areas have little or no flood protection at all.
+Unfortunately, much of our region was not designed to be safe from unanticipated future flooding or hazards exacerbated by earthquakes.
+Many of the region's existing sea walls, levees, and flood control structures are inadequate, seismically unsafe, or in need of maintenance and upgrades, while other areas have little or no flood protection at all.
 Major investments in both strengthening existing protections and building new and more natural infrastructure and systems are an urgent priority to protect the people who live and work in the Bay Area, as well as the services, amenities and urban infrastructure that support our economy.
 Likewise, we need to understand the vulnerabilities of locations where we are further concentrating housing, jobs, transportation and other critical infrastructure: many current communities are not only in the path of a rising Bay, but also built on loose soils subject to liquefaction in an earthquake.

 To build more resilience in the Bay Area, regional leaders are calling for increased coordination among public and private interests, and local and regional entities, so that our valuable urban infrastructure can be adapted to future conditions in the most efficient, transparent, ecological, and equitable way possible.
 Any capital investments in big infrastructure projects along the shoreline or in our watersheds today should consider not only seismic safety but also more frequent, more intense, and higher levels of flood risk, while also understanding how different interventions made around the Bay may positively or adversely impact neighboring communities.

 Every substantive infrastructure improvement, whether it's moving a sewage outfall, strengthening an airport levee, widening a flood plain, elevating a bridge on-ramp, restoring a wetland, or protecting at-risk communities should be developed and designed in a way that meets multiple local and regional objectives while protecting the assets the region relies on.
-Both currently and in the future, the RTP/SCS will be an important focal point for this endeavor.